-- The Town should prepare an official map of designated historic sites, i.e., those listed on the State or National Registers or identified by the Town as having local significance. - The Town should ensure that all scenic or conservation easements are recorded in the form of deed restrictions and are delineated on the Town's official tax maps and filed in the Westchester County Clerk's Office. - Use the Town's GIS system to track historic and scenic resources, as well as protective provisions. - In conjunction with a property transfer, require the seller to provide the buyer with complete and accurate information about any historic designation, easement, or other property restriction for the purposes of historic or scenic preservation.
+- The Town should prepare an official map of designated historic sites, i.e., those listed on the State or National Registers or identified by the Town as having local significance. - The Town should ensure that all scenic or conservation easements are recorded in the form of deed restrictions and are delineated on the Town's official tax maps. - Use the Town's GIS system to track historic and scenic resources, as well as protective provisions. - In conjunction with a property transfer, require the seller to provide the buyer with complete and accurate information about any historic designation, easement, or other property restriction for the purposes of historic or scenic preservation.